briancpark/numc/README.md

 ### `int abs_matrix(matrix *result, matrix *mat)`
 Also very simple, but encountered a bug where the C standard `abs()` function would return an int.
 This was simply changed to `fabs()` (for floating point absolute value) and our bug was fixed!

 ## Task 2
 Pretty simple, and straightforward.
-Skimming through the Python3 doc helped us solve the problem.
+Skimming through the [`Python3` doc](https://docs.python.org/3.6/distutils/apiref.html) helped us solve the problem.
 Now our Python can communicate with out C code and vice versa!
 Woohoo!

 ## Task 3
-For this task, a lot of the functions were very simple after truly understanding the python docs.
-The Python docs were confusing to read at first, but rewarding when we slowly caught up with it and make things work!
+For this task, a lot of the functions were very simple after truly understanding the `Python` docs.
+The `Python` docs were confusing to read at first, but rewarding when we slowly caught up with it and make things work!

 Hardest part were slicing, just due to the sheer complexity and *MANY* different errors we needed to handle.

 We also kept failing `set()` for the most minor and funniest reason.
 Brian kept improving on slicing functionality, thinking that the autograder's set correctness test robustly tested on it.
-But turns our it was resolved in OH when Brian realized that set didn't have to be invoked through slicing.
-It could be invoked through `set(self, i, j, val)` in Python.
+But turns our it was resolved in OH when Brian realized that `set()` didn't have to be invoked through slicing.
+It could be invoked through `set(self, i, j, val)` in `Python`.
 The bug was just a simple error handling between `if (!PyLong_Check(val) || !PyFloat_Check(val))` to `if (!PyLong_Check(val) && !PyFloat_Check(val))` Even though time debugging it was fustrating, at least Brian made sure many slicing errors were handled and properly working.

 ### Testing
 After the core parts of Task 3 was implemented, we could finally move on to testing our `numc` library and ensure that it works correctly.
-The Python `unittest` framework can be abused through tactical testing and Brian added fuzz, scaling and fuzz repetition global parameters to scale up the testing when needed.
+The Python `unittest` framework can be abused through tactical testing and Brian added fuzz, scaling, and fuzz repetition global parameters to scale up the testing when needed.
 Parameters were catiously set and tuned as Brian almost crashed an entire Hive server for running large tests.
+Brian also crashed a server for not realizing there was a memory leak in `allocate_matrix()` and the server would hit 32GB of RAM and then die.

 For efficient TDD workflow, Brian made a simple bash script to compile and run all tests under the executable
 ```
 ./skiddie.sh
 ```
-It will do everything in one line, (load Python environment, clean, compile, and run unittests) because well...
+It will do everything in one line, (load `Python` environment, clean, compile, and run `unittests`) because well...
 Brian is lazy and a script kiddie.

 ## Task 4
+Here begins the important chunk of the project, performing these operations faster.
+These operations are *embarassingly parallel*, so let's abuse it!
+We got the hardware, so let's write the software!
 ### Simple (Addition, Subtraction, Negation, Absolute)
 Began first by trying to improve the performance of add.
-Once we knew how to accelerate add, the others could follow the same structure.
-The buildup to achieve 5X perfomance is shown through our acceleration of the `add_matrix()` function.
+Once we knew how to accelerate add, the other simple operations could follow the same structure.

+*The buildup to achieve 5X perfomance is explained through our acceleration of the `add_matrix()` function.*

 #### The Naive Solution
 First, we began with the naive solution, and turns out it performs about the same as `dumbpy` as expected.